Elections in the First Czechoslovak Republic: 1920 election

 Voting for the Chamber of Deputies occurred on April 18, 1920, and voting for the Senate was held a week later on April 25, 1920.
 281 members of the Chamber of Deputies were elected, as no elections were held in the Hlučín Region (part of the Moravská Ostrava electoral district, resulting in 1 fewer deputy elected from that district), the Těšín electoral district (9 deputies) and the Užhorod electoral district (9 deputies).
 23 parties contested the election; 16 won parliamentary representation.
 The ČSDSD emerged as the largest party in the 1920 election, with 25.7% of the vote for the Chamber of Deputies, 74 deputies elected, 28.1% of the vote for the Senate and 41 senators elected.
 There was also the German Social Democratic Workers Party in the Czechoslovak Republic (DSAP) with 11.1% of the Chamber of Deputies vote, 31 deputies and 16 senators, as well as the Hungarian-German Social Democratic Party with 1.8% of the Chamber of Deputies vote and 4 deputies.
 The Czechoslovak People's Party (ČSL) became the second largest party in the parliament with 11.3% of the Chamber of Deputies vote, 33 deputies, 11.9% of the Senate vote and 18 senators.

 Among Czech voters, the 1920 election outcome was marked by remarkable stability compared to the 1911 election.
 The gap between Czech socialist and bourgeois parties had only moved by 0.4% compared to the 1911 result.

 1924 election in Subcarpathian Rus'

-Elections for representatives to the Czechoslovak parliament from Subcarpathian Rus' had been did not take place in 1920, as the area remained under a joint military-civilian administration.
+Elections for representatives to the Czechoslovak parliament from Subcarpathian Rus' did not take place in 1920, as the area remained under a joint military-civilian administration.
 A by-election for deputies to the Czechoslovak parliament from the Užhorod electoral district (i.e. Subcarpathian Rus') was held on March 16, 1924.
 The Communist Party of Czechoslovakia (KSČ) emerged as the winner of the election.